jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

   (a) the jury trial procedure; or
   (b) the Judge-alone trial procedure if an order is made under section 102 or 103.
 (3) The level of trial court is the High Court.
-(4) The trial court is the High Court that is nearest to the District Court that is dealing with the proceeding immediately before it is transferred under section 36.
+(4) The trial court is the High Court at the place that is nearest to the District Court that is dealing with the proceeding immediately before it is transferred under section 36.
 (5) This section is subject to—
   (a) any order made under section 157; and
   (b) section 139; and